hubtype/botonic/packages/botonic-plugin-inbenta/README.md

 }
 ```

-This is the same `input` obejct after being processed by this plugin:
+Example of the same `input` object after being processed by this plugin:

 ```
 {